daccordeon/CEonly/README.md

 ---
 - Contact james.gardner (at) anu.edu.au for any technical enquiries.
-- Python requirements for the codebase in source/ found in requirements.txt.
+- Python requirements for the codebase in `source/` found in `requirements.txt`.
-- The critical path to replicate the results and plots is explained in source/guide_to_using_codebase.ipynb.
+- The critical path to replicate the results and plots is explained in `source/guide_to_replicating_results.ipynb`.